 The energy markets in which Hera and the Hera Group operate are undergoing a process of gradual liberalisation, which is being implemented in different ways and according to different timetables from country to country.
 For further information, see "Regulation", below.
 As a result of the process of liberalisation, new competitors may enter many of the markets in which the Hera Group operates.
-It cannot be excluded that the process of liberalisation in the markets in which the Hera Group operates might continue in the future.
-In particular, as far as Italy is concerned, the protection regime in the electricity and gas sectors for household customers and microbusinesses with installed power less than 15 KW is expected to terminate as of 1 January 2023.
+It cannot be excluded that such process of liberalisation might continue in the future.
+In particular, as far as Italy is concerned, following the modified regulatory context, the process of gradual overcoming of the protection regime in the electricity and gas sectors for household customers is expected to terminate as of 10 January 2024.
+For only microbusinesses with installed power less than 15 KW, the protection regime in the electricity terminated on 1 April 2023.
 Hera's ability to develop its businesses and improve its financial results may be constrained by such new competition.